sartak/advent-of-code/2023/README.md

 could be 22333 _or_ 22233.
 I also sorted the hands backwards which produced a result of 6640 rather than 6440, which I'd misread as correct.

-Part 2 I tried to make the regex work but it was awful.
-So instead I switched to a low-tech approach: counting cards, taking out the jacks, then looking at the two most frequent ranks.
+In Part 2, I tried to account for jokers directly in the regex, but it was awful.
+So I dropped that, though the next day I realized I could have kept the regex by first finding the most common card _n_ then string-replaced each `J` with _n_.
+I switched to a low-tech approach: count cards, take out the jacks, then look at the two most frequent ranks.
 I hit a snag though where in my editor I used "undo" too many times, which reverted my change that pushed `J` to the back of the rank order.
-Of course the example intentionally didn't flag that.
+The example (intentionally) didn't flag that error.

 I feel like I could have taken half the time on both parts, but I'm not too fussed.
-Happy that Rust sorts tuples correctly.
+Happy that Rust sorts (even nested) tuples correctly.

 # Results